ycpcs/cs201-fall2015/lectures/lecture07.md

 So, if we have a method that takes a parameter whose type is **Vehicle**, we can pass that method a reference to a **Car**, **Boat**, or **Airplane**, since those are all subclasses of **Vehicle**.

 The Liskov Substitution Principle allows object-oriented programs to exhibit *polymorphism*.
-Polymorphism means that a variable with type *A* might, when the program runs, actually refer to a variable of types *B*, *C*, *D*, etc. This is possible as long as *B*, *C*, and *D* are all subclasses of *A*.
+Polymorphism means that a variable with type *A* might, when the program runs, actually refer to an object of type *B*, *C*, *D*, etc. This is possible as long as *B*, *C*, and *D* are all subclasses of *A*.

 An Example
 ==========